anyscale/madewithml.github.io/docs/courses/mlops/packaging.md

 Let's unpack what's happening here:

-1. Creating a vitual environment named `venv`
+1. Creating a Python virtual environment named `venv`.
+We can use [pyenv](https://github.com/pyenv/pyenv){:target="_blank"} to manage different Python versions.
-2. Activating our virtual environment.
-Type `deactivate` to exit out of the virtual environment.
+2. Activate our virtual environment.
+Type `deactivate` to exit the virtual environment.
 3. Upgrading required packages so we download the latest package wheels.
 4. Install from `setup.py` (`-e`, `--editable` installs a project in develop mode)